mminbay/olta_analyzer/README.md

 Analyzer used for OLTA (https://github.com/FuelTheBurn/generative-bait-clustering)

 # Usage
+## Getting started
+We recommend using a [conda environment](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) to manage the dependencies of the analyzer.
+Once conda is set up, you can create an environment using the command `conda env create --name NAME --file dependencies.yaml`, where `NAME` is replaced by your preferred name for the environment.

 ## Postprocessing analyses
 `postprocessing.py` has the functions for redundancy and workload analyses.
 You can run the analyses as follows: